rguske/tmc-tko-lc/workshop/content/exercises/02-launch-tmc.md

 If you don't have an API token to access TMC, see [How Do I Generate API Tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html) documentation.

 * Provide your API Token and press enter
-* For the login context name, leave to default
+* For the login context name, leave it to default

 ```execute-1